Fix Media: x86-64 / GModPatchTool Guide (FAQ)

 Awesomium is a very old version of CEF that was never updated beyond Chrome 18 (circa 2012).

-It can't connect to or interact with most websites now, but is still included on the main (non-beta) version of GMod.
+It can't connect to or interact with most websites now, but is still included on the main (non-beta) version of GMod on some platforms.

-GModCEFCodecFix is a tool that patches Garry's Mod, fixing many common issues playing videos/audio with CEF.
+GModPatchTool is a tool that patches Garry's Mod, updating/improving CEF, fixing common launch/performance issues (esp. on Linux/Proton/macOS), and more.

-I have no main menu on Linux even after applying the fix
+All Platforms: GMod is crashing / not opening / has no main menu even after applying the fix

 CEF isn't being initialized.
-This usually means the game doesn't have access to unprivileged user_namespaces.
+Check chromium.log for clues.
+Usually it's because the game doesn't have access to unprivileged user_namespaces.

 There are two common causes for this:

-First, go to Steam > Garry's Mod > Properties > General > Launch Options and make sure the following is NOT present:
+Go to Steam > Garry's Mod > Properties > General > Launch Options and add this to open GMod in windowed (non-fullscreen) mode:

-If it's still crashing, go to Steam > Garry's Mod > Properties > General > Launch Options and add this to temporarily disable your addons:
+If it's still not opening, go to Steam > Garry's Mod > Properties > General > Launch Options and add this to temporarily disable your addons:

 -noaddons -noworkshop